uygary/FuckThisPaperLaunch/README.md

 None of this shit is tested that well really, and I haven't quite touched Python for 2 decades, so you're on your own if things go south.
 Keep in mind that it ignores currency, so set your prices and item links carefully.
 Since I work with PowerShell, the scripts and these instructions are based on that, but of course you could use any shell you want in order to run this.
+There's a bunch of issues around break handling.
+And still more refactor to do around multiple buyer implementations.

 ---